appdev-lessons/refactoring-msm-gui-2/content.md

 When you are done, the last few `rake grade` specs should pass.

-## The `:source` and `:through` keywords
+## The `:source` and `:through` keyword arguments

 It may be helpful to use some additional keyword arguments on the `has_many` method.

-There is more detail in the [Rails guide for `has_many :through`](https://guides.rubyonrails.org/association_basics.html#the-has-many-through-association) and for [the `:source` keyword](https://guides.rubyonrails.org/association_basics.html#options-for-has-many-source), but let's discuss them with a practical example relevant to our database tables here.
+There is more detail in the [Rails guide for `has_many :through`](https://guides.rubyonrails.org/association_basics.html#the-has-many-through-association) and for [the `:source` keyword argument](https://guides.rubyonrails.org/association_basics.html#options-for-has-many-source), but let's discuss them with a practical example relevant to our database tables here.

 You can use the `has_many :through` and `belongs_to` associations to set up a many-to-many relationship between models through a join model.
-The `:source` option can be used to specify the source association for a `has_many :through` association.
+The `:source` keyword argument can be used to specify the source association for a `has_many :through` association.

 For example, let's consider a movie database where a `Movie` has many `Actor`s through `Character`s, and an `Actor` has many `Movie`s through `Character`s.
 Here's how you can set that up: